 Mount a fuel pressure regulator to the firewall and connect the appropriate fittings, the return is on the bottom.

-Push the $\frac{3}{8}$ " fuel line onto the right side of the regulator; attach a hose clamp then run it over to the engine fuel rail.
+Push the 3/8" fuel line onto the right side of the regulator then attach a hose clamp and run it over to the engine fuel rail.